 5 Steps for Defining Your Retirement Drawdown Strategy

-How to Decumulate or drawdown and generate retirement income tax efficiently is a complex topic that is starting to get more attention.
+How to decumulate, or drawdown, and generate retirement income in a tax efficient way is a complex topic that is starting to get more attention.
 Here are five steps to decumulation – a retirement drawdown strategy:

 In order to set your withdrawal plan you first need to know how much you’ll need and want.
 From a risk management perspective – try to get the “need to live on” amount as low as possible.

-Optimize Your Lifestyle & Expenses: Take a hard look at your expenses and find ways to get as efficient as possible – this is a huge driver of how much you need in retirement.
+Take a hard look at your expenses and find ways to get as efficient as possible – this is a huge driver of how much you need in retirement.
 Build a budget, go through all of your expenses – especially recurring expenses.
 Get rid of bad debt (credit card, car payments, student loans – ideally pay off your mortgage).
-Consider where you want to live, since that is a huge driver of taxes and expenses in retirement – here are some lower cost/higher quality of life places in the US – and here are some places to retire abroad.
+Consider where you want to live, since that is a huge driver of taxes and expenses in retirement – here are some lower cost/higher quality of life places in the US, and here are some places to retire abroad.

-Budget for Out of Pocket Healthcare: Consider health care and insurance costs.
+Consider health care and insurance costs.
 Out of pocket healthcare costs for a 65 year old couple are more than double what the average household has saved.
 Read up on how Medicare and Medicare Supplemental Insurance work.Some things to keep in mind:

 - The reality is that for most people their expenses drop by ~ 10% per decade in retirement.

-The more income you have in retirement the less you need to draw down from your assets, so think carefully about this one.
+The more income you have in retirement, the less you need to draw down from your assets, so think carefully about this one.

 Working part time also gives you a hedge if there’s a big market correction – you’ll give yourself more time for your investments to rebound and you might be able to dollar cost average into the lower market prices.
 Here are some ideas to find a new chapter for yourself by working in retirement.

 However, about 33% claim Social Security at 62 – which is generally a bad idea.
 Basically – if you think you’ll have a long life – then you should delay as long as possible since you’re effectively “buying” an inflation adjusted lifetime annuity backed by the US government at a lower rate than you could buy it on the private market.
 You can explore your breakeven age Social Security here.
-If you’re married – have the highest earner delay until 70 – here’s why.
+If you’re married, have the highest earner delay until 70 – here’s why.

 - 21% of Married Couples and 43% of unmarried people rely on Social Security for 90% of their income.
 Here are 11 ideas on how to live on Social Security alone.